 - Fill out the MLT application (click HERE).

 - Submit your application and any additional information (such as phlebotomy certification and transcripts with proof of CHEMISTRY and BIOLOGY requirement) to program director's assistant, Mrs. Hammond at firstname.lastname@example.org ON OR BEFORE the deadline.

 - Make sure you receive an application receipt email.

 - Have your official college transcripts from other institutions (if any) sent to the Panola College Registrar.
-Student should have an overall GPA of 2.0 or better to apply.
+Students should have an overall GPA of 2.0 or better to apply.

 HOW STUDENTS ARE SELECTED: